-RNA–Mediated Gene Regulation in the Lyme Disease Pathogen
+Gene Regulation and Cell Biology in the Lyme Disease Pathogen

 - Ryan Fishman, BS, Postbaccalaureate Intramural Research Training Award Fellow

-- Emily Petroni, BS, Postbaccalaureate Intramural Research Training Award Fellow
+- Robert (Max) Freedman, BS, Postbaccalaureate Intramural Research Training Award Fellow

 - Julia Silberman, BS, Postbaccalaureate Intramural Research Training Award Fellow

-The goal of this research is to identify and characterize gene regulation in the spirochete Borrelia burgdorferi, the causative agent of Lyme disease.
-We use genetics, RNA sequencing, and murine infection models to pinpoint genes for mechanistic study.
+The goal of this research is to characterize gene regulation and principles of cell biology in the spirochete Borrelia burgdorferi.
+We use genetics, RNA sequencing, microscopy, and tick-mouse infection models to identify genes for mechanistic study.

-Ongoing work in our lab has been focused on characterization and the physiological roles of other B. burgdorferi genes, particularly regulatory RNAs, and regulatory networks, particularly those that regulate motility.
+Ongoing work in our lab focuses on the characterization and physiological roles of other B. burgdorferi genes, particularly regulatory RNAs and other regulators of motility/cell division.

 Publications

-- Petroni E, Esnault C, Tetreault D, Dale RK, Storz G, Adams PP. Extensive diversity in RNA termination and regulation revealed by transcriptome mapping for the Lyme pathogen Borrelia burgdorferi.
-Nat Commun 2023 14(1):3931.
+- Extensive diversity in RNA termination and regulation revealed by transcriptome mapping for the Lyme pathogen Borrelia burgdorferi.
+Nat Commun 2023 14(1):3931

 Collaborators